spiral/docs/basics/scaffolding.md

 }
 ```

-> Attention, the extension will invoke `TokenizerConfig`, make sure it is add after the end of bootload chain.
+> Attention, the extension will invoke `TokenizerConfig`, make sure to add it at the end of the bootload chain.

 ## Configuration
-You can customize scaffolder component by replacing declaration generators and their options using `scaffolder` configuration file.
+You can customize the scaffolder component by replacing declaration generators and their options using the `scaffolder` configuration file.
-Default configuration is located in the `ScaffolderBootloader`
+The default configuration located in the `ScaffolderBootloader`.

 ## Available Commands
 Command            | Description